-Here’s how easy it is for some chump to hijack your private information:
+But being online in a public place means you’ll probably be using the house wi-fi.
+And here’s how easy it is for some chump to hijack your private information:

 The chump sits in his car outside of Starbucks, monitoring all wi-fi transmissions with his laptop, using special “sniffing” software, which examines the little packets of data floating through the air, checking for telltale chunks of data or poorly-encrypted text like email passwords, or website passwords, or even credit card numbers and other personal information.

 Then, he just copies all those packets to his laptop, and from them, can re-assemble/decipher them at will to get whatever info you may have transmitted while checking that email when you should’ve been screenwriting.